Partially revised September 21, 2022. This article is old and needs further revision and references.

 Dr. Georgina Pacheco – Head of the Legal Medicine Department of Costa Rica.
 Compares the case to the disappearance of Cody Dial, an Alaskan man that disappeared in the Costa Rica rainforest, yet 90% of his skeleton was unbleached and fully intact.

-Romain Casalta – French man that visited Panama to retrace the steps of the girls and was featured on CamilleG‘s blog.
-Supposedly had some form of access to the autopsy reports, although unverified why and how.
+Romain Casalta – Aspiring journalist from France that visited Panama to retrace the steps of the girls and writes for CamilleG‘s French blog.
+Romain received access to the autopsy reports, DNA reports and Dutch investigative report.

 Scarlet – Writer and publisher of numerous articles and investigative videos.
 Link to blog.

 This list of names covers the key people involved in the case of Kris Kremers and Lisanne Froon.
 It was difficult in some cases to find the first name and last name of the people involved.
-However, it’s necessary to publish these names in order to give the public the necessary information in order to propel this case forward.
+However, it’s necessary to publish these names in order to provide the public with the necessary information to perform their own research.

 A precise timeline can be found here.
 It’s in Dutch, so translate it to your preferred language.